Not a Member?

 Sol: 1mg/mL [473mL]; Tab: 2mg, 4mg, 8mg* *scored

-Respiratory depression in the absence of resuscitative equipment, status asthmaticus, obstetrical analgesia.
+Known hypersensitivity to hydromorphone, respiratory depression in the absence of resuscitative equipment, status asthmaticus, obstetrical analgesia.

 Respiratory depression is more likely to occur in elderly, debilitated, and those suffering from conditions accompanied by hypoxia or hypercapnia; extreme caution with chronic obstructive pulmonary disease (COPD) or cor pulmonale, substantially decreased respiratory reserve, hypoxia, hypercapnia, or preexisting respiratory depression.
 May cause neonatal withdrawal syndrome.
 Respiratory depressant effects with carbon dioxide retention and secondary elevation of CSF pressure may be markedly exaggerated in the presence of head injury, other intracranial lesions, or preexisting increase in intracranial pressure (ICP).
-May produce effects on pupillary response and consciousness which can obscure the clinical course and neurologic signs of further increase in ICP in patients with head injuries.
+May produce effects on pupillary response and consciousness, which can obscure the clinical course and neurologic signs of further increase in ICP in patients with head injuries.
 May cause severe hypotension; caution with circulatory shock.
 Contains sodium metabisulfite; may cause allergic-type reactions, including anaphylactic symptoms and life-threatening or less severe asthmatic episodes in certain susceptible people.
 Caution in elderly/debilitated and those with severe pulmonary/hepatic/renal impairment, myxedema/hypothyroidism, adrenocortical insufficiency (eg, Addison's disease), CNS depression or coma, toxic psychoses, prostatic hypertrophy, urethral stricture, gallbladder disease, acute alcoholism, delirium tremens, kyphoscoliosis, or following GI surgery; reduce initial dose.
 May obscure the diagnosis or clinical course in patients with acute abdominal conditions.
 May aggravate preexisting convulsions in patients with convulsive disorders.
 Mild to severe seizures and myoclonus reported in severely compromised patients administered high doses of parenteral hydromorphone.
 Caution with alcoholism and other drug dependencies.
 May impair mental/physical abilities.
 May produce orthostatic hypotension in ambulatory patients.
 May cause spasm of the sphincter of Oddi; caution in patients about to undergo biliary tract surgery.
 Physical dependence and tolerance may occur.
 Do not abruptly d/c.

 Respiratory depression, apnea, lightheadedness, dizziness, sedation, N/V, sweating, flushing, dysphoria, euphoria, dry mouth, pruritus.